google/or-tools/ortools/sat/docs/scheduling.md

 #!/usr/bin/env python3
 """Code sample to demonstrates how to rank intervals using a circuit."""

+from typing import List, Sequence

 from ortools.sat.python import cp_model

-def rank_tasks_with_circuit(model, starts, durations, presences, ranks):
+def rank_tasks_with_circuit(
+    model: cp_model.CpModel,
+    starts: Sequence[cp_model.IntVar],
+    durations: Sequence[int],
+    presences: Sequence[cp_model.IntVar],
+    ranks: Sequence[cp_model.IntVar],
+):
-    """This method uses a circuit constraints to rank tasks.
+    """This method uses a circuit constraint to rank tasks.

     This method assumes that all starts are disjoint, meaning that all tasks have a strictly positive duration, and they appear in the same NoOverlap constraint.

-    To implement this ranking, we will create a dense graph with num_tasks + 1 node.
+    To implement this ranking, we will create a dense graph with num_tasks + 1 nodes.
-    The extra node (with id 0) will be used to decide which tasks is first with its only outgoing arc, and whhich task is last with its only incoming arc.
+    The extra node (with id 0) will be used to decide which task is first with its only outgoing arc, and whhich task is last with its only incoming arc.
     Each task i will be associated with id i + 1, and an arc between i + 1 and j + 1 indicates that j is the immediate successor of i.

-    The circuit constraint will insure there is at most 1 hamiltonian path of length > 1.
+    The circuit constraint ensures there is at most 1 hamiltonian path of length > 1.
 If no such path exists, then no tasks are active.

     The multiple enforced linear constraints are meant to ensure the compatibility